bmcmahen/react-wysiwyg/Readme.md

 ![react-wysiwyg image](demo.gif)

 This component allows you to have input field like behaviour while using contenteditable.
-This is especially useful if you want to perform in-place, wysiwyg editing, or to implement something like twitter like functionality.
+This is especially useful if you want to perform in-place, wysiwyg editing, or to implement something like Twitter's tweet-box, as seen in the above example.

-The only issue is browser support.
-It works well in the latest versions of Chrome, Safari, Firefox, and iOS Safari.
-IE support is sketchy because IE doesn't support the `input` event handler on `contenteditable`.
-Accessibility might also be an issue -- I need to do more testing in that regard.
+This module works well in the latest version of Chrome, Safari, Firefox, and iOS Safari.
+It mostly works in IE, thanks to a series of unfortunate hacks.
+Further testing for accessibility and browser support is required.

 It's worth looking at the supplied example to get a sense of how to use this module.